 The Diabetes Center

-The Ingalls Outpatient Diabetes Management Center specializes in treating patients with Type 1, Type 2, Gestational and Pre-Diabetes.
-Our team of Certified Diabetes educators includes Registered Dietitians and Registered Nurses, who provide the latest in diabetes education and support.
+TThe Ingalls Outpatient Diabetes Management Center, located at Ingalls Family Care Center in Flossmoor, specializes in treating patients with Type 1, Type 2, gestational and pre-diabetes.
+Our team of certified diabetes educators includes registered dietitians and registered nurses who provide the latest in diabetes education and support.

-Diabetes is a serious medical condition that affects 20.8 million people in America.
+Diabetes is a serious medical condition that affects 29 million people in America.
 Because this disease increases a person’s risk for other serious medical conditions, such as heart disease, diabetes must be carefully managed.
-The Ingalls Outpatient Diabetes Management Center provides comprehensive patient evaluation and treatment of diabetes and diabetes related conditions and work closely with your physician to help control your blood glucose levels.
+The Ingalls Outpatient Diabetes Management Center provides comprehensive patient evaluation and treatment of diabetes and diabetes-related conditions, and works closely with your physician to help you control your blood glucose levels.

 Helping you help yourself